Firmilijan Dražić

-Firmilijan Dražić (secular name Dimitrije Dražić; Serbian Cyrillic: Фирмилијан Дражић; Šabac, Principality of Serbia, 20 August 1852 - Belgrade, Kingdom of Serbia, 7 December 1903) was the Metropolitan of Skopje, from 1902 to 1903.
+Firmilijan Dražić (secular name Dimitrije Dražić; Serbian Cyrillic: Фирмилијан Дражић; 20 August 1852 — 7 December 1903) was the Metropolitan of Skopje, from 1902 to 1903.
 He was the first Serb to head the Metropolitanate of Skopje after the abolition of the Peć Patriarchate:

 Biography

 Dimitrije Drazić was born and baptized in Šabac on 20 August 1852.
 He finished Gymnasium in Šabac, and worked as a merchant for four years.
 He became a monk and was given the name of Firmilijan in 1869 in the Petkovica monastery.
 He attended the Serbian Orthodox Seminary of St. Sava in Belgrade.
 He studied theology first on the island of Halki in Heybeliada in the Sea of Marmara, and then in Athens.
 While in Athens he was an unofficial delegate of liberal Jovan Ristić at conferences and lectures concerning Balkan state of affairs.
 He studied philosophy in Prague, after the Belgrade seminary.
 In order to support himself in the Czech Republic then part of Austria-Hungary, he also worked as a bricklayer's assistant.
 From 1876 to 1878 he administered the Vranje diocese.
 During 1880, he was elected professor of the Belgrade Seminary of Saint Sava.
 He was considered one of the most learned and active representatives of the church.